MerlinAnand/WooliesMobileTestAutomationBDD/README.md

 - Install appium-desktop and configure the jdk in java home in appium
 - Open the emulator and run the command ```adb devices``` for android
 - Open terminal in visual code and install ```npm install```
-- Start the appium server
+- Need not start the appium server explicitely

 ## Run for iOS